Cardiovascular and Interventional Radiological Society of Europe

 How long will it take?

-Every patient’s situation is different, and it is not always easy to predict how complex or how straightforward the embolisation will be.
-Some uterine fibroid embolisations do not take very long, perhaps an hour.
-Other embolisations may be more involved and take longer, perhaps two hours.
+Every patient’s situation is different, and it is not always easy to predict how complex or how straightforward the embolization will be.
+Some uterine fibroid embolizations do not take very long, perhaps an hour.
+Other embolizations may be more involved and take longer, perhaps two hours.
 Expect to be in the radiology department for two hours.

 What will happen afterwards?

-Fibroid embolisation usually requires a short hospital stay.
+Fibroid embolization usually requires a short hospital stay.
 Pain-killing medication and medication that controls swelling are typically prescribed following the procedure to treat cramping and pain.
-Fever sometimes occurs after embolisation and is usually treated with paracetamol (acetaminophen).
+Fever sometimes occurs after embolization and is usually treated with paracetamol (acetaminophen).
 Many women resume light activity after a few days and the majority of women are able to return to normal activity within one or two weeks.

 You will have to see your IR for a check-up one month and six months after the procedure.
 A control MRI will probably be prescribed after three or six months.